Cario/BDOS/README.md

 # BDOS
-This is a simple console operating system, which will be extended into a full OS in the future.
+This is intended to be a highly efficient, powerful, lightweight console operating system.